Rates and Regulations

 Outpost: $28/person/night

 Outpost/Adventure Camp groups can camp off-site (at a state/county park or as part of a downriver canoe trip), or on-site (on Blackhawk Island or behind the Nature Center).
 Equipment and canoe transport is provided for outpost groups.
-Participant transport is NOT provided.
-Maximum group size is 20 participants for Wisconsin River trips and 30 participants for State Park trips.
+Participant transport is not provided.
+The maximum group size is 20 participants for Wisconsin River trips and 30 participants for State Park trips.
 Packed meal ingredients are available at the same rate as in camp dining.
-Group is responsible for preparing meals.
-One Outpost naturalist is provided for each group.
+The group is responsible for preparing meals.
+One Outpost Seasonal Outdoor Educator is provided for each group.

 OFF Season Rates (December 1 – February 28)